Tiffany Just Opened Its First Café — So, You Can Now Officially Eat Breakfast At Tiffany's

 For Holly Golightly, breakfast at Tiffany’s simply meant standing in front of the store’s Fifth Avenue flagship location with a croissant and a coffee.
 Despite the simplicity of this act, we’ve long regarded it as the height of glamour.
 But Tiffany & Co. just made an announcement that blows that Breakfast At Tiffany’s scene we all know and love out of the water.
 Thanks to Food & Wine, we just found out that a new luxurious café has opened in Tiffany & Co’s flagship store.

-This morning, Tiffany & Co announced that a restaurant would open inside its newly redesigned Home & Accessories floor on November 10.
+This morning, Tiffany & Co announced that a restaurant would open inside its newly redesigned Home & Accessories floor on 10th November.
 It's called the Blue Box Café.
-Any fan of the brand will understand that the new dining spot is named after the Tiffany Blue jewelry boxes that are coveted by most everyone who has an appetite for luxury.
+Any fan of the brand will understand that the new dining spot is named after the Tiffany Blue jewellery boxes that are coveted by most everyone who has an appetite for luxury.
 However, it's not just the café's name that calls back to the company's most iconic elements.

 Advertisement